innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_04.md

 However, following the discussion at the end of the last notebook regarding noise, I think I should probably change the exact / equality test on the red value to a threshold test, such as `color_sensor.rgb[0]>250` and that the other values are less than some value (for example, `color_sensor.rgb[1]<15`) to allow for noise in the background or the sensor.

-As you can see, designing a programme often requires a continual process of iterative improvement.
+As you can see, designing a program often requires a continual process of iterative improvement.

 <!-- #region activity=true -->
-## Optional Activity
+## Optional activity

-Download and run a programme in the simulator that drives the robot over the *Rainbow_bands* background, logging the reflected light sensor data as it does so.
+Download and run a program in the simulator that drives the robot over the *Rainbow_bands* background, logging the reflected light sensor data as it does so.

 Then either chart the data in the simulator to review it, or grab the datalog into the notebook and view it here at you leisure.